bwhite/picarus/doc/index.rst

 - Face detection: Find all faces.
 - Keyframe: Find all keyframes in a set of videos (e.g., shot transitions, fast motion).
 - Image Search: Build an image search index (initial code available)
+- Video classification: Determine if a video is one class or another (e.g., dancing, skateboarding)
+- Kernel computation: Compute large classifier kernels

+Private (we have the code but are working on releasing it for various reasons)

 - Real-time REST api (initial code available)

-Private (we have the code but are working on releasing it for various reasons)

-- Video classification: Determine if a video is one class or another (e.g., dancing, skateboarding)
 - Object detection: Find the location of a specific object (e.g., car, person).
 Faces are currently supported.
 - Segmentation/Pixel-level classification: Classify individual image pixels as belonging to a specific class.